reskillamericans/website/content/volunteer/_index.md

 We are asking for a minimum commitment of two hours per week, over a period of at least two months.
-During that time, you will be paired with participants learning a track that's aligned to your skill set.
+During that time, you will be paired with participants that are learning a track that's aligned to your skill set.

 Please answer the survey below to get started.
 We can then match you with the most appropriate group.